ardata-fr/equatags/README.md

 ### Add an equation in package manual

 This function could be used to add equations in package documentation.
-See `@section illustration:` that illustrates its usage.
+See part `@section illustration:` that illustrates its usage.

 ``` r
 #' @export